libbymiller/libbybot_eleven/server/README.md

 ## Install and configure Apache

-I used [this guide](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-16-04) for letsencrypt.
+I used [this guide](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-16-04) for letsencrypt - it's probably worth checking that rather than replying on the commands below.

 First set up your subdomain, for example 'libbybot.example.com' and make sure your DNS is in place.